Easy Falafel Recipe (with bake and fry methods)

 3. Because of the addition of flour and baking soda, more flavour needs to be added so it’s not diluted.
 You need to make sure you add enough salt and spice to this mixture.
 Keep tasting the mixture before you cook it.

-4. I have tried both baking and deep frying falafel, and I can wholeheartedly say, deep frying is the way to go for this recipe.
-Baking does not taste good at all.
+4. I have tried both baking and deep frying falafel, and I can wholeheartedly say, that both taste great.
+If you want a crunchier falafel, deep frying is the way to go.
+If you want a healthier, less oily but still tasty version – baking wins!

 Here’s my exact recipe.
 Don’t forget to tag me or send me your recreations if you make this.
 I would love to share!